-The one-room "studio" cabin is equipped with a pull-out couch with a thin, queen-sized mattress.
+The one-room "studio" cabin is equipped with a futon that folds down into a full (double) bed.
 It has a table and chairs, a propane cook stove, propane refrigerator and propane heater inside the cabin.
 Basic cooking pots, utensils and tableware are also provided.

 There is a garage building and room to park an RV in the adjacent driveway.
 A newer style vault toilet is located outside.

 Guests will need to bring water for drinking, cooking and cleaning purposes, as well as bedding, flashlights or a lantern for emergencies, a first aid kit, towels, garbage bags and dish soap, among other necessities.
 Guests will need to clean the cabin and carry out all trash before leaving.

 Learn more about the Malheur National Forest here

 Murderer's Creek Guard Station is in a remote forest location with no mobile phone coverage